dschro-1993/vehicle-api/README.md

 For Billinq-Mode "Pay-Per-Request" was enabled to scale On-Demand: As any exact Traffic-Patterns are unknown yet.

-On **prod**, PITR (Point-In-Time Recovery) was enabled to rollback Vehicle-Data in case it will be corrupted => i.e. via test-scripts.

-### Lambda
+### λ-Service

-The API is 100% serverless-based and served by the λ-Service - and so is very cost-effective.
+The API is 100% serverless-based and served by the λ-Service and so is very cost-effective.

 ## App